 Mike Chin co-founded The A Cappella Blog in January 2007.
 He continues to share leadership responsibility for the site, overseeing columns, reviews and features as the content manager.

 Mike grew passionate about collegiate a cappella during his own undergraduate years at Geneseo State.
 He conceived of The A Cappella Blog in partnership with co-founder Mike Scalise in spring 2006.
 Outside of The A Cappella Blog, Mike has worked in student affairs at Syracuse University and in gifted education at Johns Hopkins University.
-He is currently working toward a graduate degree in creative writing.
+He earned a BA in English and Sociology from Geneseo State, his MA in Writing at Johns Hopkins University, and his MFA in Creative Writing at Oregon State University.

 Mike Scalise, Production Manager